The Data and Resources Core has dual missions:

 A compendium of measures

 Investigators designing deprescribing studies need information about measures, including their definition, operationalization, and validity, as well as which ones are most important to patients and which ones can be compared across studies.
 As described in the Working Group Description below, we will develop a compendium of measures commonly used in deprescribing studies, including how they were defined in past studies of deprescribing and information on the validity and test characteristics of these variables.
-The Measures Working Group will contribute substantially to the content of this compendium.
+The Measures Working Group will substantially contribute to this compendium.

 Guide for data development, harmonization and management